projectRVD/Real-Time-Violence-Detection-with-raspberry-pi/raspberry/Readme.md

 * If you want to use a different font, modify the'ImageFont.truetype' part and use it.

 **Weight File(.h5) :** https://drive.google.com/u/0/uc?export=download&confirm=r7yc&id=1z4UKAkhyItFCJ7aue3FNfCVN5jfsdkkU
 * The deep learning model used is MobileNet.
-For more information, refer to the Jupiter Directory.
+For more information, refer to the Ver_jupiter Directory.

 ## Client(.py)
 **Run it on your raspberrypi**